Best Kitchen Layout Ideas, Including Pros and Cons

 Kitchen island layout

 A kitchen with an island offers the greatest flexibility, is ideally suited for entertaining and adds visual appeal to any home.
-The kitchen island is a free-standing section, typically cabinets with a countertop, arranged in the middle of the kitchen.
+The kitchen island is a free-standing section, typically with cabinets and a countertop, arranged in the center of the kitchen.
 It offers additional prep and storage space and can be used for seating.

 black kitchen with ktichen island